SolhavenGames/Elementals-of-Tulia/EarthModern.md

 wartime do the people get some breathing room, and that’s when unrest seems to rise the most.
 These two nations are unstable, but only time will tell if they stand.

 ## North America’s Countries:
-⦿ The Thirteen Republics ⭐
+⦿ The Thirteen Sectors ⭐

 Capital: New York-A1 | Alignment: Eastern Alliance